maximalist0/2026-01-fluid-dex-v2/README.md

 ___

 ### Q: Are there any off-chain mechanisms involved in the protocol (e.g., keeper bots, arbitrage bots, etc.)?
 We assume these mechanisms will not misbehave, delay, or go offline unless otherwise specified.
-The rebalance function (which is needed if the addOrRemoveTokens function is used by an auth) is an offchain mechanism in the DexV2 contracts.
-This mechanism is intended purely as a gas optimization, and the protocol can function without it being every used.
+The rebalance function is an offchain mechanism in the DexV2 contracts.
 We can assume that it won't misbehave, delay, or go offline unless otherwise specified.

 Revenue (protocol fee and interest revenue) tracking will also happen off-chain.